noahweber1/cloudGPT/README.md

 <h1 align="center">
-CloudGPT: One line to generate all cloud infrastructure ☁️
+cloudgpt: One line to generate all cloud infrastructure ☁️
 </h1>

 <p align="center">